Skip to Main Content

 A growing guide on the latest in data-driven research and emerging technologies at the intersection of society, information and technology.

-Mechanisms behind GPT Models
+Mechanisms behind LLMs like GPT Models

 Potts, C. (Feb 1, 2023).
 GPT3 & Beyond: Key concepts and open questions in a golden age for natural language understanding.
 Video, Slides.